 Marketed as a “freelance marketplace,” Guru strives to make the freelance process easier.
 The website is made specifically for commissioned work, making it a great place to pick up quick projects.
 Guru is also one of the more user-friendly platforms for freelancers; many others cater primarily to employers’ needs.
 Job seekers can sign up for a daily job-matching notification, so they stay up to date on all the opportunities out there.

 FiverrFiverr is explicitly made for creatives.
-While many writers, photographers, and filmmakers can feel buried by developers and virtual assistants on other sites, they know when they come to Fiverr employers will only be looking for someone like them.
+While many writers (learn how to start as a freelance writer), photographers, and filmmakers can feel buried by developers and virtual assistants on other sites, they know when they come to Fiverr employers will only be looking for someone like them.
 While it has expanded recently to include jobs for techies and digital marketers, Fiverr stays true to its roots and aims to promote the work done by creative freelancers.
 It is a phenomenal platform to present a look at your services and past work.

 Written by Zack Davisson